Effective Date: December 28, 2023

 An Account dashboard showing donation history

-Certain payment processing functions to effect donations
+Certain payment processing functions to initiate donations

 Interactions with a nonprofit entity used to manage the distribution of charitable funds through our Services